sanitz/hudson-chrome-extension/README.md

 You can get the source for this extension and file bugs or feature requests at
 github: <http://github.com/sanitz/hudson-chrome-extension>

-You install the extension at the [offical
+You can install the extension at the [offical
 Google Extension site][extension_site].

 Changelog